inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 #### Wait Modal

 While a test is waiting, a "User Action Required" modal dialog is displayed to the user with the message defined in the `wait` call.
-The modal includes a **Cancel** button, which can be used to end the test run if the tester does not want to or cannot complete the requested action.
+The modal includes a **CANCEL** button, which can be used to end the test run if the tester does not want to or cannot complete the requested action.

 The "User Action Required" modal displays a live countdown of the remaining seconds before the timeout is reached.
 When the countdown reaches zero, the test run expires and will no longer respond to incoming requests — the only option at that point is to click **CANCEL** to end the run.